ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **Networking**

 - Improved vertex and block gossiping for validators with low stake weight.
-- Added peers metric by subnet.
+- Added peers metric by Subnet.
-- Added percentage of stake connected metric by subnet.
+- Added percentage of stake connected metric by Subnet.

 **APIs**